Montagne des Français: Conservation

 The main threats to the Montagne des Français are linked to demand for wood-based products from the nearby city of Antsiranana.
 Logging for timber and charcoal production are the main threats.
 Unlike most of Madagascar, slash and burn agriculture is not a major threat since most of the remaining forest is on land unsuitable for agriculture.

 Several other karst limestone areas are also protected in Madagascar including Tsingy de Bemaraha, Tsingy de Namoroka and the Tsingy d’Ankarana reserve 100 km to the south of Montagne des Français.
 The current effort to create a new reserve in the Montagne des Francais involves many local organizations and is being headed up by the local regional government with technical support and funding from Conservation International.

 Tourism

-The Montagne des Francais is accessible from the city of Antsiranana (also known as Diego Suarez).
-The base of a trail leading to the summit can be reached approximately 12 km by road from Antsiranana; a guide is recommended.
+The Montagne des Francais is accessible from the city of Antsiranana (better known as Diego Suarez).

+The base of a trail leading to the summit can be reached approximately 12 km by the paved National road 59b from Diego Suarez to Ramena.
 The trail to the summit takes approximately 2 hours and several viewpoints along the way and at the summit provide views over the Diego Bay.
 The remains of several fortifications dating from the French colonial period can still be seen.
-These fortifications and the whole area around Diego were the scene of fierce fighting during World War II between the Vichy French occupiers and British forces.
+These fortifications and the whole area around Diego were the scene of fierce fighting during World War II between the Vichy French colonialists and British occupying forces.